-Wet rooms - the essential guide | Wet room ideas | Ideal Home
+Wet rooms – Wet room bathrooms – Wet room ideas – Wet room designs

 Wet rooms are becoming more and more desirable, and they’re a great way to add value to your home.
 But how exactly do you go about designing a wet room?
 We’ve put together a handy guide with everything you need to know, from what tiles to choose to specialist wet room companies you can contact about installation.

+Want more bathroom ideas?
+READ: Small bathroom ideas to optimise your tiny space

-So, can anyone have a wet room?
+Can anyone have a wet room?

 In theory, yes.
-A wet room is basically a shower room that does away with the shower screen and tray, and has an open, fully tiled shower area.
+Wet rooms are basically shower rooms that do away with the shower screen and tray, and have an open, fully tiled shower area.
 If your bathroom is on the small side you probably will need to include a shower screen to prevent everything getting sprayed.

 Water drainage

-Installing a wet room is a job for the professionals as a gradient needs to be created along the floor to channel the shower water into a drain and then the entire room needs to be tanked (waterproofed).
+Installing a wet room is a job for the professionals, as a gradient needs to be created along the floor to channel the shower water into a drain and then the entire room needs to be tanked (waterproofed).

 The most common method for creating a gradient is to install a sub-floor made from WBP Ply (a type of plywood), which is then tiled over.